mbwatson/pfas-dashboard/README.md

 ## Development

+This is a React app developed with Node 20.11.1.

 ### Environment Variables

 Create `.env` from `sample.env` and fill in the missing values.

 ### Development Server

-This application is developed with Node 18.18.2.
 Install dependencies with `npm i`, and spin up the development server with `npm start`.
 The app should be running at [http://localhost:8080/](http://localhost:8080/).